-However, it won’t hurt to very gently massage your bump with nice oils or creams if you find it relaxing, and might make you feel better about your new ‘badges of honour’.
+However, it won’t hurt to very gently massage your bump with nice oils or creams if you find it relaxing.

-If rings on your fingers feel a bit tight or your shoes a bit snug, this is probably due to the increased fluids in your body, known as oedema.
+If rings on your fingers or your shoes feel a bit tight, this is may be because of more fluid in your body, known as oedema.